Azure/azure-osconfig/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE.md)

-Azure Device OS Configuration (OSConfig) is a modular services stack running on a Linux Edge device that facilitates remote device management over Azure as well from local management authorities.
+Azure Device OS Configuration (OSConfig) is a modular configuration stack for Linux Edge devices.
+OSConfig supports multi-authority device management over Azure and Azure Portal/CLI (via Azure PnP, IoT Hub, Azure Policy), GitOps, as well as local management (such as from OOBE).

-OSConfig contains an Agent, a Management Platform and several Management Modules.
-The Agent contains two management authority adapters, including a PnP Agent for IoT Hub and DigitalTwins and a Watcher for local RC/DC and GitOps DC.
-The Agent runs in one daemon process.
-The Platform and Modules run in another daemon process.

-For more information on OSConfig see [OSConfig North Star Architecture](docs/architecture.md), [OSConfig Roadmap](docs/roadmap.md) and [OSConfig Management Modules](docs/modules.md).
+For more information on OSConfig see [OSConfig North Star Architecture](docs/architecture.md) and [OSConfig Management Modules](docs/modules.md).

 For our code of conduct and contributing instructions see [CONTRIBUTING](CONTRIBUTING.md).
 For our approach to security see [SECURITY](SECURITY.md).